muzakkirhussain011/unifyai_demos/Unify/Chatbot_Arena/README.md

 ## Introduction

 ###  Overview
-This Streamlit application provides a user interface for interacting with Unify models through chat.
-It allows users to select models and providers, input text, and view the conversation history with AI assistants.
+This Streamlit application provides a user interface for interacting with Unify models through the chat.
+It allows users to select models and providers, input text, and view the conversation history with two AI assistants at a time.
+The app collects the data on the users' assessment of the comparative models' performance and provides an easy access to the global leaderboards which can be used as a complementary form of assessment of the performance of the models.

----

-## Motivation
+### Motivation
-The challenge project "Chatbot arena" is based on [this](https://arxiv.org/abs/2403.04132) article.
+The challenge project "Chatbot arena" is based on [this article](https://arxiv.org/abs/2403.04132).

----

 ### Features